particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 ### Vehicle power

-- 12 V vehicle power is the correct voltage, however the voltage spikes that occur can damage devices such as the Boron, E Series, and Electron if connected directly to the vehicle supply.
+- 12 V vehicle power is the correct voltage, however the voltage spikes that occur can damage devices such as the Boron, E-Series, and Electron if connected directly to the vehicle supply.
 - A [sample power supply designed for vehicles](/hardware/power/vehicle-power/).
 - For devices that do not accept 12V (Argon, Photon, Photon 2), using this power supply is also an option.
 - Alternatively, you may want to use an off-the-shelf vehicle to USB adapter.